skosukhin/spack/lib/spack/docs/getting_started.rst

 matching Intel compiler was displayed.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Manual compiler configuration
+Manual Compiler Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If auto-detection fails, you can manually configure a compiler by editing your ``~/.spack/compilers.yaml`` file.
 You can do this by running ``spack config edit compilers``, which will open the file in your ``$EDITOR``.

 Each compiler configuration in the file looks like this: